SOCIAL MEDIA AND POLITICS

 - Control all digital political speech.

-As big tech companies overhaul their politician ad polices in favor of limiting politicians’ ability to target voters through microtargeting, this will potentially hurt the smaller campaigns who rely on microtargeting to reach new audiences.
-It could essentially wipe out any of the small plyers from even having a chance to compete.
+As big tech companies overhaul their political ad policies in favor of limiting politicians’ ability to target voters through microtargeting, this will potentially hurt smaller campaigns that rely on microtargeting to reach new audiences.
+It could essentially wipe out any of the small players from even having a chance to compete.
 It is actually going to rig the system in favor of only those with large pockets.

-Not every campaign can afford television ads.
+Not every political campaign can afford television ads.
 Many can only afford digital ads with smaller budgets.
-If we kill off that option, we are killing off the ability for new players to enter into a free-market political race.
+If we remove that option, we are essentially killing off the ability for new players to enter into a free-market political race.

 Will government regulation affect growth?